 If pregnancy is a concern and you’re not on birth control, now’s the time to prevent conception.

-These types of emergency contraceptives are most effective when you take them within 72 hours of unprotected sex, but you can also take them up to 120 hours (5 days) after sex.
+These types of emergency contraceptives are most effective when you take them within 72 hours of sex without a condom or other barrier method, but you can also take them up to 120 hours (5 days) after sex.
 Sooner is always better.

 Another morning-after pill, called Ella, is available with a prescription, and according to Planned Parenthood, it’s the most effective.
 Plus, it works just as well whether you’re taking it within 24 hours or up to 120 hours post-sex.

-If you goofed with your regular hormonal birth control method — hey, it happens — over-the-counter options, rather than Ella, will be your best choice to avoid any interactions.
+If you goofed with your regular hormonal birth control method — hey, it happens — OTC options, rather than Ella, will be your best choice to avoid any interactions.

-The morning-after pill, whether over-the-counter or prescription, does show a slight decrease in effectiveness in women who have a BMI of 30 or greater.
+The morning-after pill, whether OTC or prescription, does show a slight decrease in effectiveness in women who have a BMI of 30 or greater.

 A copper IUD will also work as emergency contraception.
 The Paragard IUD is 99.9 percent effective at preventing pregnancy if you can get it inserted within 5 days of your encounter.